datawithjack/datawithjack.github.io/portfolio.md

 layout: projects
 title: My Portfolio
 slug: portfolio
+show_collection: portfolio
 # description: >
 #  This is my data portfolio.
 Showcasing my work as a data analyst.
 no_groups: false
 ---
-This is my data portfolio, a selection of projects I have worked on designed to showcase my skills.
+This is my data portfolio.
+A selection of projects I have worked on designed to showcase my skills.